This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 This book is “the book of life of the Lamb who has been slain” (Rev 13:8); also called “the Lamb’s book of life” (Rev 21:27), identifying the people God has chosen for eternal life (Rev 3:5).

-The seals are Satan’s informed objections to the people identified in the book of life (cf. Rev 12:10).
+The seals are the things that prevent understanding of what is written in the book; specifically, Satan’s informed objections to the people identified in the Book of Life (cf. Rev 12:10).

-John continues by saying that he saw the souls under the altar.
+John says that he saw the souls under the altar.
 What did he see?
 What does a soul look like?

 More specifically, He wrote that he saw that these souls “had been slain because of the word of God.”
 How did he know that they were killed and why they were killed?
 The text does not say that anybody told him that.
 Do murdered souls differ in appearance from other souls?